WW2 Brain Bucket

 Still, some Soviet intelligence assets did try to raise the alarm with accurate reports about impending Nazi betrayal.
-The most historically prominent was Richard Sorge, a German journalist posted to the German embassy in Tokyo working in service to the NKVD.
+The most historically prominent was Richard Sorge, a German journalist posted to the German embassy in Tokyo working in service to the GRU.
 Sorge’s position at the embassy enabled him to provide the exact date for the invasion to his superiors.
 Yet Sorge was one voice among many, however, and no leader has ever lost an empire by taking all their spies reports at face value.

 Furthermore, Stalin slavishly believed that Hitler would never attack the Soviet Union while still being at war with the British.
 In Mein Kampf Hitler was unequivocal about his belief that Germany lost the First World War because it was engaged in war on two fronts.
 Stalin hitched a great deal to this oft stated opinion by the Führer.
 Stalin’s conviction neglected one obvious fact: Germany may still have been at war with the British Empire, however, the British Army did not have a single fighting soldier in continental Europe at the time.
 Yes, there was the fighting happening in colonial North Africa and British strategic bombing, but this hardly constituted a second front great enough in Hitler’s eyes to deter his Soviet ambitions.

 Stalin’s Misperception: Who Was Really Calling the Shots in the Third Reich at War?